jkesanie/raid-au/raid-agency-app-static/README.md

 For CI/CD setup:

 1. Include the required environment variables in your CI environment
-2. Configure your CI pipeline to run `npm run build`
+2. Configure Node.js v14+ in your CI pipeline
+3. Run `npm i` to install dependencies
+4. Run `npm run build` to fetch data and build
-3. Deploy the `dist/` directory to your hosting environment
+5. Deploy the `dist/` directory to your hosting environment

 ## 🧪 Testing

 While no formal testing framework is implemented, you can validate data processing by:

-1. Checking the console output during build
+1. Checking the console output during build for fetch statistics
 2. Reviewing the generated static files
 3. Comparing API responses with rendered components
+4. Verifying citation enrichment in the related objects section

 ## 🤝 Contribution Guidelines